timcowlishaw/enxaneta/documentation/working_notes/01_modelling-tarot-reversals.md

 ## Prototyping

-### Key Considerations:
+### Key assumptions

-1. Presenting multiple reversal interpretations to the querent can provide rich insights but risks cognitive overload.
+1. Presenting multiple reversal interpretations to the querent can elicit more meaningful, personalised insights, but also risks cognitive overload.
 An iterative, dialogic approach can help manage this complexity (are there other ways?).
-2. Combining complementary techniques into more abstract transformations can strike a balance between interpretive richness and coherence.
+2. Combining complementary techniques (from Greer 2002) into more abstract transformations can strike a balance between interpretive richness and coherence.
 This requires careful analysis of the techniques' underlying principles.
 3. The overall goal is to scaffold the querent's own meaning-making process, eliciting their reflections and associations to populate an evolving personal dictionary.
 The data model should be designed to support this incremental growth.
 4. Refactoring the `Card` class and data model to accommodate multiple reversal techniques is best approached iteratively, allowing for testing and reflection at each stage.

 ### Potential approach

-1. Analyse Greer's 10 techniques to identify underlying principles and complementarities.
-For example, "Blocked/Resisted" and "Delayed/Difficult" both involve a hindrance to the card's energy, while "Inner/Unconscious" and "Projected" both deal with psychological dimensions.
-2. Based on this analysis, develop a set of more abstract reversal transformations that combine related techniques.
+1. [x] Analyse Greer's 10 techniques to identify underlying principles and complementarities.
+Based on this analysis, develop a set of more abstract reversal transformations that combine related techniques.
-3. Refactor the `Card` class to include these abstract transformations as optional attributes, each pointing to a dictionary of the relevant techniques and their generated interpretations.
+2. Refactor the `Card` class to include these abstract transformations as optional attributes, each pointing to a dictionary of the relevant techniques and their generated interpretations.
-4. Develop an interactive dialogue system that presents the querent with the abstract transformations relevant to their drawn card(s), based on some initial criteria (e.g., the querent's situation, the spread position meaning, etc.).
+3. Develop an interactive dialogue system that presents the querent with the abstract transformations relevant to their drawn card(s), based on some initial criteria (e.g., the querent's situation, the spread position meaning, etc.).
-5. For each selected transformation, guide the querent through a series of prompts and questions to elicit their reflections, associations, and interpretations.
+4. For each selected transformation, guide the querent through a series of prompts and questions to elicit their reflections, associations, and interpretations.
 Use this input to generate personalised reversal interpretations using the underlying techniques.
-6. Present the querent with the generated interpretations, highlighting complementarities and tensions between the different techniques.
+5. Present the querent with the generated interpretations, highlighting complementarities and tensions between the different techniques.
 Encourage further reflection and refinement.
-7. Store the querent's finalised interpretations, associations, and reflections in their personal dictionary, linked to the relevant `Card` and transformation.
+6. Store the querent's finalised interpretations, associations, and reflections in their personal dictionary, linked to the relevant `Card` and transformation.
 Over time, this dictionary becomes a rich resource for personalised readings.
-8. Iterate on the `Card` class and data model design based on insights from implementing and testing this dialogue system.
+7. Iterate on the `Card` class and data model design based on insights from implementing and testing this dialogue system.
 Refine the abstract transformations and data structures as needed to better support the querent's meaning-making process.

 ### Challenges